 AU/HSI course.
 A continuing study of the elements of the language of the New Testament in the context of a good working vocabulary and carefully selected readings.
-Prerequisite: BIBL204H or equivalent.
-BIBL204H and 205H together are equivalent to BIBL211.
+Prerequisite: BIBL204V or equivalent.

 Elementary Greek I

 Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading.
 Weekly lab required.
 Fall